ajshort/silverstripe-itemsetfield/docs/en/index.md

    item will not be included.

 ### HasManyPickerField (and children HasOnePickerField and HasManyPickerField)
+*  **Sortable** (`bool`) - Either enables or disables drag and drop ordering of selected items.
+The order is updated when the parent object is saved. _Note_: this is not available on HasOnePickerField.
+This defaults to `false`.
+*  **SortableField** (`string`) The database field that stores the sort order.
+   For a HasManyPickerField this is just a column on the component object, whereas for ManyManyPickerField this must be a field defined in the `many_many_extraFields` data for the relationship.
+This defaults to `Sort`, and is only used if the `Sortable` option is enabled.
 *  **ShowPickedInSearch** (`bool`) - If this is TRUE, then objects that have already been picked will show in search results.
 It is set to TRUE by default.